gabriel-shanahan/sonar-kotlin/README.md

 - `cd $SONAR_HOME/bin/[your_os]`
 - `./sonar.sh restart`

-Finally, in the SonarQube UI, go to Administration and in under Kotlin, remove the .kt extension, instead inputting any random sequence (be sure it cannot be a real file suffix).
+Finally, in the SonarQube UI, go to Administration and remove the '.kt' file extension under 'Kotlin'.
+Instead use any random sequence, but be sure it cannot be a real file suffix.

 ### Configurations and Baselines (and Filters)